grace-notes/website/contents/topics/life-of-christ.md

 the city of My God, the new Jerusalem, which comes down out of heaven from My God, and My new name.”

-· In the new temple of God, there will be pillars as monuments to those who are a part of the order of the morning star.
+&bull; In the new temple of God, there will be pillars as monuments to those who are a part of the order of the morning star.

-· The pillars will be permanent - they will stand forever.
+&bull; The pillars will be permanent - they will stand forever.

-· On the pillar will be an inscription of God’s name, the name of the New Jerusalem (which is not yet revealed), and the new name of Jesus Christ.
+&bull; On the pillar will be an inscription of God’s name, the name of the New Jerusalem (which is not yet revealed), and the new name of Jesus Christ.

-· Since the Greek says I will make him a pillar, with a double accusative, it indicates that the pillar will be a stature in the likeness of that believer.
+&bull; Since the Greek says I will make him a pillar, with a double accusative, it indicates that the pillar will be a stature in the likeness of that believer.

-· So whenever people and angels come to worship in the eternal state at the eternal temple, they will be reminded of the church age believers who made it all the way to maturity and gave a fantastic testimony to God.
+&bull; So whenever people and angels come to worship in the eternal state at the eternal temple, they will be reminded of the church age believers who made it all the way to maturity and gave a fantastic testimony to God.